 In Sweden, internal passports were used for many hundred years.
 The oldest document stating the existence of passports (then called "our letter") actually dates as far back as 1279, when "our letter" had to be carried by men serving the king.
-With this letter they had the legal right to demand food and lodging for the night when travelling in the errands of the king.
+With this letter they had the legal right to demand food and lodging for the night when travelling on errands of the king.

 What documents have been saved?

 Lists – "passjournaler" – were created when passports were issued.
-Many of them have been saved and every one page contains valuable information on a number of people.
+Many of them have been saved and every page contains valuable information on a number of people.
 In the project these are the first priority to digitalize.
 As soon as the digitalized pages appear on GFs website we have people that start working on them, building up the records that we can search in and hopefully find our relatives.